Home | Contact | Newsletter

-Short one call option and long one put option at the same strike price.
+A Short Synthetic is a short call and long put option with both having the same strike prices and expiration dates.

 When to use: When you are bearish on market direction.